DUNE/computing-training-202112/_episodes/02-storage-spaces.md

 **Home area**  is similar to the user's local hard drive but network mounted
 * access speed to the volume very high, on top of full POSIX access
 * example: /nashome/k/kirby
-* they NOT safe to store certificates and tickets
+* they are NOT safe to store certificates and tickets
 * not accessible from grid worker nodes
 * not for code developement (size of less than 2 GB)
 * You need a valid Kerberos ticket in order to access files in your home area